Driving and characterizing nucleation of urea and glycine polymorphs in water: Results and Discussion

-To our knowledge, no free energy differences between polymorphs for crystallization from aqueous solution for glycine has been reported in the literature.
-Solubility experiments in pure water have been reported in Ref.~\onlinecite{Bouchard2007}, where the authors find that in water, the $\alpha$ polymorph is the most soluble, followed by the $\gamma$ polymorph, then the $\beta$ polymorph, which is completely insoluble in pure water \cite{Bouchard2007}.
-Thus, this solubility series implies that in aqueous solution the $\beta$ polymorph should have the lowest free energy barrier to crystallization in aqueous solution since it is completely insoluble in water, followed by $\gamma$-glycine, then $\alpha$-glycine with the highest barrier to crystallization.
-Thus, the barrier to crystallization should be the inversely related to the polymorph's solubility in water.
-This relative stability is also consistent with that given for glycine in melt \cite{Boldyreva2003}, where those authors find order of stability given as form-$\gamma>$ form-$\alpha>$ form-$\beta$, while in this work we find form-$\gamma > $ form-$\beta \ge$ form-$\alpha$ (Figure~\ref{fig:dG_glycine}).
+While the SMAC OP is used to classify urea polymorphs, we find that the g(r, $\theta$) distributions for the polymorphs of glycine to be too similar for SMAC to be effective in distinguishing polymorphs and instead using the classification method outlined in~\hyperref[subsec:glcyinepolymorphism]{\textbf{Glcyine polymorphism}}.We also propose a second method based on Voronoi tesselation of the ($\bar{\theta}_1$, $\bar{\theta}_2$) space around the `landmark' polymorph and liquid structures shown in Figure \ref{fig:spib_glycine_analysis} in the SI.

-This relative stability ranking disagrees with the seeded cluster MD simulations reported in Ref.~\onlinecite{Parks2017}, where the authors find that $\beta$-glycine is more stable than $\alpha$-glycine, which is more stable than $\gamma$-glycine.
-Their experiment and analysis differ from ours in that 1) the authors of Ref.~\onlinecite{Parks2017} use pre-seeded molecular dynamics simulations of glycine with much larger ($> 1\times10^{3}$ glycine molecules) simulations and 2) the free energy differences are computed using CNT, whereas we are calculating the free energy difference using the reweighted state probabilities calculated directly from the biased simulation statistics along an optimized RC as opposed to the simplistic RC in CNT.
-Our analysis of glycine clusters significantly smaller than the CNT-predicted critical cluster size ($\sim$300 glcyine molecules, using the parameters from Ref.~\onlinecite{Parks2017}) could be another major reason for the differences in reported polymorph stability.
+To our knowledge, no explicit free energy differences between polymorphs for crystallization from aqueous solution for glycine have been reported in the literature.
+Solubility experiments in pure water and water-organic solvent-antisolvent mixtures of varying composition have been reported in Ref.~\onlinecite{Bouchard2007}, where the authors show that, at each solvent composition (ranging from 80\% water/20\% methanol to 0\% water/100\% methanol) the solubility order is $\beta$ $>$ $\alpha$ $>$ $\gamma$.
+Using the argument that the solubility of the crystal in solvent decreases as the free energy barrier increases (since the solubility is roughly the ratio of the concentration of the solvated liquid form to the solvated, crystal form) \cite{Parks2017,salvalaglio2015molecular}, this solubility order implies a \revise{relative} stability order \revise{with reference to the solvated liquid state} of $\gamma$ $>$ $\alpha$ $>$ $\beta$, which is in rough agreement with the relative stability we find, namely $\gamma$ $>$ $\beta$ $\ge$ $\alpha$.